Ptolemy2002/react-proxy-context/README.md

 - `contextClass` (`ProxyContext<T>`): The context class that was created using `createProxyContext`.
 - `deps` (`Dependency<T>[] | null`): An array of dependencies to listen to.
 If any of these properties on the context change, the hook will re-render.
 If this is falsy, any mutation will trigger a re-render.
 If a dependency is an array, it represents a nested property dependency.
 You can also specify a function that returns a boolean to determine whether to re-render.
 By default, this is an empty array.
 - `onChangeProp` (`OnChangePropCallback<T> | undefined`): A function that is called whenever a property of the context is changed.
 The first parameter is the property that was changed, the second parameter is the current value of the property, and the third parameter is the previous value of the property.
 This is useful for listening to changes in the consumer component.
 - `onChangeReinit` (`OnChangeReinitCallback<T> | undefined`): A function that is called whenever the context is reinitialized.
-The first parameter is the current value of the context, and the second parameter is the previous value of the context.
-Also called on initial initialization with the second parameter being `undefined`.
-This is useful for listening to changes in the consumer component.
+The first parameter is the current value of the context, the second parameter is the previous value of the context, and the third parameter is a boolean indicating whether this is the first initialization.
 - `listenReinit` (`boolean`): Whether to listen to full reassignments of the context.
 If this is true, the hook will re-render whenever the context is reinitialized.
 By default, this is true.

 #### Returns